Categories

 The combined thrust of 6,900 tons or 15 million lbf dug a hole at the base of the Starship launch pad (OLM /Stage 0).
 The following picture of this pit was shared on Twitter by the SpaceX community.

-During a Twitter Space audio discussion on Sunday, SpaceX CEO Elon Musk said that the damage to the Starship launch pad is not very significant.
+During a Twitter Space audio discussion on Sunday, SpaceX CEO Elon Musk said that the damage to the Starship launch pad is insignificant.
 “I’m glad to report that the pad damage is actually quite small and it looks like it can be repaired quickly,” he said.

 Next Starship Flight Schedule